LLNL/merlin/docs/source/modules/installation.rst

 Checking/Verifying installation
 +++++++++++++++++++++++++++++++

-The ``info`` command will check that the configuration file is installed correctly, display the server configuration strings, and check server access.
+The ``merlin info`` command will check that the configuration file is installed correctly, display the server configuration strings, and check server access.

 .. code:: bash